||Finding Unique Rectification Targets for d-Complete Posets

 || Oliver Pechenik

 Hello world!
-My name is Mik Zlatin and this summer I will be investigating the existence of Unique Rectification Targets (URTs) in labeled d-Complete posets.
-The existence of URTs in a specific poset allows for the computations of certain constants in Cohomological rings of geometric spaces associated with the partial order.
-These constants help elucidate the nature of the geometric space.
+My name is Mik Zlatin and this summer I will be investigating the existence of Unique Rectification Targets (URTs) in d-Complete posets.
+The existence of URTs in a poset allows for the computation of the structure constants for the Cohomological ring of the geometric space associated with the partial order.

 - Week 1: